eitchmod/slime-shader/README.md

 * __ChromaticAberration__ - Higher chromatic aberration will result in a greater difference in refration based on the wavelength of the light passing through the object.
 (Prismatic effect).
 * __LiquidColor__ - Tint the color of the surface 'liquid'.
+* __RippleMap__ - An additional normal map that will peturb the surface normals.
+Default texture is a ripple-looking texture.
+* __RippleStrength__ - Strenght of the ripple map.
+Defaults to 0 as the effect can be very hit/miss.

 See the manifest file for a list of all material properties.